 Why move to Melbourne from the UK?
-Here are just a few reasons to live in Melbourne when you migrate to Australia.
+Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

 Melbourne may be most familiar to Brits as the setting of the popular Aussie soap Neighbours, but there’s so much more to this popular city than you may think.
 Melbourne has a highly diverse economy and population leading to a huge variety of cuisines, attractions, and nightlife but it also benefits from a warm climate and brilliant provision of public services.

-Melbourne is one of Australia’s oldest cities and the original Australian gold rush town.
-In the 1850s the unearthing of gold in the area led to a financial boom which made Melbourne the world’s richest city, and a population increase which made it Australia’s largest.
+Melbourne is one of Australia’s oldest cities and the original gold rush town.
+In the 1850s, the unearthing of gold in the area led to a financial boom, which made Melbourne the world’s richest city and a population increase which made it Australia’s largest.

 First Our Top Ten Reasons To Move To Melbourne:

 Let’s start with a stunning video to give you an overview of living in Melbourne.
 Who would not want to wake up to this every morning?

 1) The Best Coffee In Australia (If not the world!)

 Melbourne’s baristas and coffee roasters are some of the country’s most skilled, creative and technical.
 Caffeine appreciation is almost a religion in itself in Melbourne.